tensorforce/tensorforce/README.md

 More information on architecture can also be found [on our blog](https://reinforce.io/blog/).
 Please also read the [TensorForce FAQ](https://github.com/reinforceio/tensorforce/blob/master/FAQ.md) if you encounter problems or have questions.
+Finally, you can sign up to our [Gitter channel](https://docs.google.com/forms/d/1_UD5Pb5LaPVUviD0pO0fFcEnx_vwenvuc00jmP2rRIc/).

 Finally, read the latest update notes (UPDATE_NOTES.md) for an idea of how the project is evolving, especially concerning majorAPI breaking updates.